swiss-territorial-data-lab/proj-qalidar/README.md

 The process goes through the following **substeps**:

-1. **Voxelisation**: Creates a common grid of voxels for the two point clouds and resume the class distribution in each voxel in the form of a dataframe.
+1. **Voxelization**: Creates a common grid of voxels for the two point clouds and resume the class distribution in each voxel in the form of a dataframe.
 2. **Decision tree**: All voxels are assigned a criticality level.
 3. **DBSCAN**:The problematic voxels are filtered out if they are isolated, following a clustering made with the algorithm DBSCAN
-4. **Visualisation** : The detections are converted in a file format allowing for analysis.
+4. **Visualization** : The detections are converted in a file format allowing for analysis.
 In 3D, a las file, in 2D a shapefile

 If desired, each substep can be run individually on a single tile.
 For example: